shorepine/tulipcc/README.md

 # install esp-idf's requirements
 brew install cmake ninja dfu-util

-# and install our version of the ESP-IDF
+# and install our version of the ESP-IDF that comes with our repository
 cd esp-idf
 ./install.sh esp32s3
 source ./export.sh